openedx-unsupported/configuration/playbooks/roles/mfe_deployer/README.rst

         - **site_name**: Used to define the Environment SITE_NAME, used to build the MFE.
 By default it takes the value of ``MFE_DEPLOY_SITE_NAME``.
         - **standalone_nginx**: To indicate if the MFE will be deployed in a separated nginx file or if it will be in a shared nginx file with the other MFEs, by default it takes the value of ``MFE_DEPLOY_STANDALONE_NGINX``.

+- ``MFES_ECOMMERCE``: list of all ecommerce related MFEs you want to install.
+The structure matches MFES list.

+Ecommerce related MFEs will be built in case of ecommerce service to be installed.
+``MFE_DEPLOY_ECOMMERCE_MFES`` conditional variable is responsible for this and based on ``SANDBOX_ENABLE_ECOMMERCE`` variable.

 Deployment using subdirectories
 _______________________________